Tree-lattice zeta functions and class numbers: Introduction

 where $A$ is the adjacency operator of the graph, $Q+1$ is the valency operator and $\chi$ is the Euler number of the graph.
 One of the most remarkable features of the Ihara formula is, that in the case of $X=\Ga\bs Y$, where $Y$ is the Bruhat-Tits building of a $p$-adic group $G$ and $\Ga$ is a cocompact arithmetic subgroup of $G$, then the right hand side of the Ihara formula equals the non-trivial part of the Hasse-Weil zeta function of the Shimura curve attached to $\Ga$, thus establishing the only known link between geometric and arithmetic zeta- or L-functions.

 In recent years, several authors have asked for a generalization of these zeta functions to infinite graphs.
 The paper \cite{Scheja} considers the arithmetic situation, where the graph is the union of a compact part and finitely many cusps.
 The zeta function is defined by plainly ignoring the cusps, so indeed, it is a zeta function of a finite graph.
-In \cite{Clair1} and \cite{Clair2}, the zeta function of a finite graph os generalized to an $L^2$-zeta function where a finite trace on a group von-Neumann algebra is used to define a determinant.
+In \cite{Clair1} and \cite{Clair2}, the zeta function of a finite graph is generalized to an $L^2$-zeta function where a finite trace on a group von-Neumann algebra is used to define a determinant.
 In \cite{Grig}, an infinite graph is approximated by finite ones and the zeta function is defined as a suitable limit.
 In \cites{Guido1,Guido2} a relative version of the zeta function is considered on an infinite graph which is acted upon by a group with finite quotient.
 In \cite{Chinta} the idea of the Ihara zeta function is extended to infinite graphs by counting not all cycles, but only those which pass through a given point.
 In \cite{Lenz} the zeta function is extended to an infinite graph acted upon by a groupoid and equipped with an invariant measure.

-In the present paper it is shown that the original definition by Bass actually yields a convergent Euler product in the case of graphs of ``Lie type'', i.e., quotients of Bruhat-Tits buildings by lattices in rank one $p$-adic groups.
+In the present paper we take a different approach by considering cycles which come from geodesics in the universal covering.
+This idea goes back to Bass \cite{Bass} who incorporated torsion in this way.
+Surprisingly this yields a convergent Euler product, which extends to a rational function.
+This works for graphs of ``Lie type'', i.e., quotients of Bruhat-Tits buildings by lattices in rank one $p$-adic groups.
 These graphs are ``cuspidal'' in the sense that they consist of a compact part and a finite number of cusps.
-It is this combinatorial description that is used in the text.
-It turns out that these zeta functions actually are rational functions, which in the infinite-dimensional context is a quite surprising result.
-In order to derive determinant expressions of the zeta function we introduce the notion of operators of ``determinant class'', which means that the net of all finite principal minors converges, the limit being called the determinant of the operator.
+In order to derive determinant expressions of the zeta function, we introduce the notion of operators of ``determinant class'', which means that the net of all finite principal minors converges, the limit being called the determinant of the operator.
 It turns out that with this notion, the classical determinant formulas of Bass and Ihara actually hold without change.
+Also, the analysis of the resulting rational function is precise enough to deduce a version of the Prime Geodesic Theorem in this context.
+In the case of the Bruhat-Tits tree of $\GL_2$, the Prime Geodesic Theorem can be applied to obtain the following asymptotic result on class numbers: